jessiejia0809/truman/docs/setting-up-truman/installing-truman/setting-up-truman-locally.md

 ### Step 3: Populate your database

 Now that you have indicated in your project which database to connect to, it is time to populate the database with the simulation content.
+By default, the code has two scenarios that you can populate: the original food-based social meda feed built around a site named EatSnap.Love (in directory `scenarios/food` or a set of cyberbullying posts (in directory `scenarios/cyberbullying/`).

-1. Enter `node populate.js` in the terminal/command prompt.
-This command runs the script **populate.js**, which connects to the MongoDB database you just defined in the **.env** file and uploads the simulation data found in the csv files in the **./input** folder in the project directory to the MongoDB database you created.
+1. Enter `node populate.js <scenario directory>` in the terminal/command prompt, i.e. for EatSnap.Love type in `node populate.js scenarios/food`.
+This command runs the script **populate.js**, which connects to the MongoDB database you just defined in the **.env** file and uploads the simulation data found in the csv files in the **`scenarios/<scenario name>`** folder in the project directory to the MongoDB database you created.
 2. You should see something printed similar to this.
     ![](populate-db.png)
 3. After the script is done running, go to [https://cloud.mongodb.com/](https://cloud.mongodb.com/) to look at the database you just populated.